Guthrie Warns of Caller ID Scam

-Guthrie has been made aware that residents have received fraudulent phone calls that display as coming from Guthrie on Caller ID.
-Technology allows perpetrators to alter information on the recipient’s caller ID so Guthrie’s name appears.
-The caller identifies themselves as a staff member of a provider’s office calling to update their records and asking for personal information.
+Guthrie has been made aware that residents have received fraudulent phone calls that display Guthrie on Caller ID.
+Technology allows perpetrators to alter information on the recipient’s Caller ID so Guthrie’s name appears.
+The caller identifies themselves as a staff member asking for personal information and requesting payment for an outstanding bill.

 The scam is not new but has been particularly active in recent days.
-Guthrie does not initiate phone calls requesting personal information such as social security number or credit card information.
-The only exception is a call requesting that a patient pre-register in advance of a procedure or test which a patient has already scheduled.
-Residents who receive such calls are asked to contact local law enforcement agencies.
+There are circumstances in which Guthrie may contact a patient, including requesting that they pre-register in advance of a procedure or test which the patient has already scheduled or attempting to collect payment on an outstanding account.
+Residents who receive such calls can take the phone number and call back to verify that the call came from Guthrie.
+Residents who receive fraudulent calls are asked to contact local law enforcement agencies.